Part Two

 Alison Clark

-Durham Council and North East Combined Authority
+Durham Council / North East Combined Authority

 Marie-Claire Daly